Wells Fargo CEO: 'We Have Not Done What's Necessary To Address Our Shortcomings'

 Updated 4:45 p.m.
 ET

-Wells Fargo Chief Executive Officer and President Charles Scharf told lawmakers Tuesday the scandal-plagued bank he now leads "had a flawed business model" and a structure and culture that "were problematic."
+Wells Fargo Chief Executive Officer and President Charles Scharf told lawmakers Tuesday that the scandal-plagued bank he now leads "had a flawed business model" and a structure and culture that "were problematic."

 He said that while he is confident that reform plans he's implementing will work, such efforts will likely continue until at least 2021.